 As most people in the world first look at Australia they really only know what they see in films.
 Crocodile Dundee first comes to mind then a few others here and there.
 So in interest I think I am going to go through her list and explain each point and then see if Australia is in deed losing its identity.
 Maybe try to educate those outside of Australia.

 I am going to start with one of my all time favorites Mateship.
 No this is not a boat..
 But it is a very unique bond that most Australian friends have with each other.
 But then it also goes far beyond that you don’t always have to be friends to lend a helping hand and that also is a part of this wonderful thing called Mateship.
 It is something I have a hard time describing in simple terms.
 So I will use an example I have this wonderful friend who through thick and thin has been a True blue mate.
-When we had to start over offered to give us some funds to do so.
-But in my years of being in Australia I have learn and loved a side of them that is putting in the hard work instead of looking for the easy way out.
+When we had to start over he offered to give us some funds to do so.
+But in my years of being in Australia, I have learned and loved a side of them that is putting in the hard work instead of looking for the easy way out.
 So I thanked my friend for his kind heart and declined his offer.
 I know a few people that would have taken the money and I know a few who would never have offered.
 But this is about being Mates.
 Being that friend willing to give until it hurt just to help your friend.

-I look around and see that there is a small decline in the true understanding of this wonderful part of of Australian culture.
-It has become in some areas very nuclear in those who people are willing to go that far for.
+I look around and see that there is a small decline in the true understanding of this wonderful part of Australian culture.
+It has become in some areas very nuclear in those who people are willing to go that far.
 But then I am given hope by others that are trying to make a real change in Mateship and I am given hope.
 Such as those here in Launceston Tasmania who do the feeding the homeless.
-Who go out every night rain or shine and make sure those who have so little can have food in their bellies.
+Who goes out every night rain or shine and make sure those who have so little can have food in their bellies.
 I have seen it in the sports we play (except in Falou who appears to have been hit in the head one to many times).
 There is no greater love of a sport when a child loses and walks over to tell his opponent congratulations and really means it.
 It is really an important part of Australia.

-Egalitarianism, this sadly we have seen a HUGE change in the 17 years I have leaved here.
+Egalitarianism, this sadly we have seen a HUGE change in the 17 years I have lived here.
 Most of it has come from the top end of town looking down on those who have less.
 In Australian culture this used to be a point of it did not matter what you did, how much you earned, who your parents were just to name a few.
 It was all about at the end of the day I could sit and have a beer with ya.
 But now we have seen a real change in the culture that in some ways has become scary.
 We have looked and seen the rich in the US and other countries and thought I want that to and I don’t care who I step on to get it.
 We have seen it at the top of the political culture who also now promotes a sense of division amongst the people.
 Pitting this group against that one.
 Trying to make themselves a tall poppy.
-When I came to Australia the tall poppies (people to big for their boots) were still looked at as a bad thing. i would have to agree that this in some part is not as present as it once was.
+When I came to Australia the tall poppies (people to big for their boots) were still looked at as a bad thing.
+I would have to agree that this in some part is not as present as it once was.
 We can see it clearly in the way the Government mistreats those who have less.
 While cloaking themselves in the guise of Religion and double speak.
 Which filters down to the everyday person.

 Optimism yeah if you need to be explained on this subject than you feel it too.
 Getting a fair go in so many ways has gone.